geoplabs/wh-ephemeris/docs/forecast_report_storage.md

 2. **Presigned URLs** – if S3 is enabled and no base URL is configured, the service attempts to mint a presigned link to the uploaded object.
-3. **Environment fallback** – when neither of the above paths succeeds, the code falls back to `https://api.whathoroscope.com/…` for production-like environments and `/dev-assets/…` during local development.
+3. **Environment fallback** – when neither of the above paths succeeds, the code falls back to `https://api.whathoroscope.com/dev-assets/…` for production-like environments and `/dev-assets/…` during local development so that links always target the existing static file handler.

 Because the first step is entirely configuration-driven, choose the domain that is reachable in your deployment.
 Production can continue using